 Lynsey Crombie Queen of Clean recommends, ‘Always start at the top and work your way down.
 Start by knocking off cobwebs, use a ladder or step and get up high.
 A conservatory is a full of spiders and daddy longlegs and you can’t always see them.’

 2. What you need to clean a conservatory

-If your conservatory has high windows and you have hard to reach areas, you’ll probably need a reliable ladder, a telescopic brush, preferably one you can connect to a hose-pipe, a bucket, sponge, a brush and a good cleaning product.
+If your conservatory or garden room has high windows and you have hard to reach areas, you’ll probably need a reliable ladder, a telescopic brush, preferably one you can connect to a hose-pipe, a bucket, sponge, a brush and a good cleaning product.
 In some areas a pressure washer can be used, although with caution (see below).

 And to clean the glass you’ll need to use a squeegee and a good quality micro-fibre cloth.

 3. Cleaning a conservatory roof

 Figuring out how to clean a conservatory roof isn’t all that hard – all you’ll need is a ladder, a telescopic brush and a little caution.

 Climb up the ladder along the outside of your conservatory, and use a brush (mixed with your choice of window cleaning solution) to reach every corner of the roof.

 Marketing Director, Alex Hewitt from Ultraframe says, ‘Don’t put yourself at risk of injury by making shortcuts.
 Instead, use a ladder to climb up to roof level.
 Use a brush to sweep away any dirt and then use your telescopic window cleaner to reach up to the roof and give it a good wash down.’